NandaKishore-NP/NandaKishore-NP/README.md

 ## 👨‍💻 About Me

-- 🎨 Frontend Developer passionate about creating beautiful user experiences
+- 🎨 FullStack Developer passionate about developing crazy applications.
 - 🌱 Currently exploring advanced React patterns and animations
 - 💡 Love turning complex problems into simple, beautiful solutions
 - 🎮 When not coding, you'll find me gaming or exploring new tech